 And Jenna can accept her experience as a valuable life lesson.
 She now has personal experience in what happens when she puts her employer’s best interests over her own.
 She can take that wisdom with her and make better decisions in the future.

 This choice to find empathy and acceptance – forgiveness – is not there to absolve other people of their wrongdoing.
 Forgiveness does not mean that you have to forget, accept bad behavior, or open yourself up to being harmed by that person more.
-Forgiveness, in this context without an apology, is for you to be able to accept the situation for what it is and let go of the anger instead of letting it fester.
+Forgiveness, in this context without an apology, is for you to be able to accept the situation for what it is and let go of the ill-feeling instead of letting it fester.

 Frankly, a lot of people aren’t that good.
 And plenty of them aren’t going to care that they hurt you because they are so wrapped up in their own little world.
 It’ll be much easier for you to be able to accept these people for who they are, choose to avoid them, and not let their wrong actions stay locked in your brain.